WeirdCatAFK/Flashback/readme.md

 | Connection_types    | Provides the type of relationship of nodes, referenced by Node_connections                                                                                                 |
 | Inherited_tags      | References a connection to indicate that it's created by a tag that is related to a document so it can be inherited by the flashcards                                      |

-Here is each data ype and purpose for the db
+Here is the complete design of the database

 | Table Name          | Field              | Type     | Constraints                             | Description                                                             |
 | ------------------- | ------------------ | -------- | --------------------------------------- | ----------------------------------------------------------------------- |